Physical aspects of symmetry breaking in Bose gases at thermal equilibrium: Theoretical Model

 The aim of the present quantum mechanical description for a Bose gas in second quantization is to find ideally only one single physical quantity that describes the condensation characteristics of the quantum system.
 To this end, from Eq.~(\ref{eq.3}), one can define a general quantum state

 that describes realizations of the many-body quantum states of $N$ non-interacting particles with random coefficients $b_{\bf k}$.
-From Elizur's theorem \cite{ref-16}, one may learn that there exist no spontaneously broken local gauge symmetries without fixing the field gauge, i.e., since the phase gauge symmetry of quantum systems is broken at the phase transition for Bose-Einstein condensation, it is formally motivated to define a non-local spatially averaged order parameter for the Bose gas that describes phase transitions and the corresponding symmetry breaking of the gauge fields globally with a single numerical value \cite{ref-17} .
+From Elitzur's theorem, \cite{ref-16}, one may learn that there exist no spontaneously broken local gauge symmetries without fixing the field gauge, i.e., since the phase gauge symmetry of three-dimensional quantum systems is suspected to be broken at the phase transition for Bose-Einstein condensation, it is formally motivated to define a non-local spatially averaged order parameter for the Bose gas that describes phase transitions and the corresponding symmetry breaking of the gauge fields globally with a single numerical value \cite{ref-17} .

 Projecting Eq.~(\ref{eq.4}) onto the basis $\vert \bf{r} \rangle$, and integrating over three-dimensional space (spatial average), from the coefficients $b_{\bf k} = {\rm exp}\left[ -\frac{i(\epsilon_{\bf k}-\mu_{\bf k})t}{\hbar}\right]$, one obtains the following definition for an order parameter,